8 Popular Types of Salmon in Alaska

 As one might expect from the name, the Atlantic salmon is the only salmon found in the Atlantic.
 It also has the distinguished title “King of Fish.”
 This salmon type, which lives in the chilly seas of upper North America and western Europe, averages 10 pounds.
 Due to their protected status, wild-caught Atlantic salmon are not available; only farmed Atlantic salmon may be lawfully obtained.

-Disclaimer: This website does not, and claim ownership of this video
+Disclaimer: This website does not claim ownership of this video

 Chum salmon

-Chum is a meaty and tasty salmon kind that is one of the lesser-known salmon species.
-While the term may be offensive, it has nothing to do with fish bait – chum is a loosely translated reference to the characteristic patterns on the body of the fish.
+Chum is a meaty and tasty salmon kind that is a lesser-known salmon species.
+While the term may be offensive, it has nothing to do with fish bait – chum is a loosely translated reference to the characteristic patterns on the fish’s body.
 Chum fillets are low in fat, high in micronutrients, and have a mild flavor.
-Chum salmon is for individuals who want a milder fish flavor and believes it goes well with curries and chowders.
+Chum salmon is for individuals who want a milder fish flavor and believe it goes well with curries and chowders.

 Chinook salmon

 Chinook salmon is a spectacular sight and impossible to miss.
-For good cause, it’s also known as king salmon, the biggest Pacific salmon kind.
-Each fish averages roughly 30 pounds and 3 feet in length, however, some can get considerably larger.
+For good cause, it’s also known as king salmon, the biggest Pacific salmon.
+Each fish averages roughly 30 pounds and is 3 feet in length.
+However, some can get considerably larger.

 Coho salmon

-Coho salmon are also known as silver salmon because of their color and have a softer, more flavor than most other types, as well as a firm texture that lends itself nicely to a wide range of cooking ways.
+Coho salmon are also known as silver salmon because of their color, softer flavor than most other types, and firm texture that lends itself nicely to a wide range of cooking ways.
 Coho salmon is very popular in the United States and widely consumed in most homes.
 Coho salmon is commonly served on seafood menus in the United States.